 American Studies is an interdisciplinary field of study, rooted in the comprehensive analysis of national and transnational political and popular culture.
-Dating back to the 1940s, the work of American Studies bridges departments and divisions in the modern university, and extends beyond campuses to communities, and beyond nations to transnational populations, here in the United States and elsewhere.
+Dating back to the 1940s, the work of American Studies bridges discipline-bound departments and divisions in the modern university.
+Our scholarship and our teaching extend beyond campuses to communities of all sorts, and beyond nations to transnational populations, here in the United States and elsewhere.

 Our department began as a graduate program in 1945 and consistently ranks at the top.
 Our graduate training focuses especially on social justice, community engagement, structural racism and inequality, recovery of historical silences, American empire, public art, and public history, to name a few thematic foci.
 Our pedagogy embraces work that moves beyond the textual to the visual, material, and performative.
 And our faculty are engaged teachers and dynamic mentors.

 The department is able to offer modest fellowships to all accepted students to partially defray the cost of an MA degree at Brown.

 Go online to Brown University Graduate School “Application Information” page. (www.brown.edu/academics/gradschool/application-information).

 A complete application must include 1) a Personal Statement describing yourself and your academic interest, 2) a Writing Sample, 3) three Letters of Recommendation from those familiar with your academic work, 4) College Transcripts, and 5) TOEFL/IELTS scores for non-native English speakers.
 The GRE is not required.

 Applications for international students will be accepted until February 1, and applications for domestic students will be accepted until February 1.
 Admission to this program is a rolling basis and applicants are encouraged to apply early.

 Special information for international applicants can be found here.

 For questions, contact: [email protected]